mrocklin/thesis/cas-introduction.md

 \label{fig:expr}
 \end{wrapfigure}

-Computer Algebra Systems (CAS) enable the expression and manipulation of mathematical terms.
+Computer Algebra Systems enable the expression and manipulation of mathematical terms.
 In real analysis a mathematical term may be a literal like `5`, a variable like `x` or a compound term like `5 + x` composed of an operator like `Add` and a list of child terms `(5, x)`

 We store mathematical terms in a tree data structure in which each node is either an operator or a leaf term.
 For example the expression $\log(3 e^{x + 2})$ can be stored as shown in Figure \ref{fig:expr}.